Last updated on February 17th, 2022 at 10:55 am

 If you want to stay in the five villages, I personally enjoy Riomaggiore the most.
 You can find a full list of accommodation recommendations here:

-A completely different trip, escape to some of the most beautiful mountains and lakes in northern Italy.
+Escape to some of the most beautiful mountains and lakes in northern Italy – and you can add on Venice and or Verona if you have two weeks in Northern Italy.
 I’m featuring some of my personal favourites:

 The Dolomites – 6 days